eusebiedev/eusebiedev/README.md

 Check out my daily progress here and view directions on how to get started yourself:<br>
 https://github.com/eusebiedev/100-days-of-code

-### What I'm up to currently:
+### What I'm currently studying:
-- udemy React complete course
+- udemy: React - The Complete Guide
-- Code with Mosh: Mastering Javascript Unit Testing
+- Code with Mosh: The Complete React Testing Course
 - Continuing the freeCodeCamp online curriculum.
 Earned 2 certificates thus far!
 Deep in the Front End development course now.
 Highly recommend joinging the 2024 Discord edition of the 100 Days of Code Challenge.
 The community is wonderful, engaging and an amazing resource to contribute to and be a part of.

-### Accomplished since graduation:
+### Accomplished since graduation, certifications & more:
+- Code with Mosh: Mastering Javascript Unit Testing
-- June 2024, via IBM Skillsbuild: Earned AI & Web Developer fundamnentals certifications!
+- June 2024, via IBM Skillsbuild: Earned AI & Web Developer Fundamentals
 - Oct '23 -> Jan '24: Completed a 2nd Internship at SignedPic!
 Dug deeper into React and worked with wonderful and inspiring developers!
 - Aug '23 -> Sept '23: Completed a 5 week challenging and rewarding Software Developer internship at Advertising Solutions! <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">